ahilbers/importance_subsampling/README.md

 # 2019_importance_subsampling
-Data and model files for preprint "Importance Subsampling: Improving Power System Planning Under Climate-based Uncertainty (2019)"
+Supplementary material, data and model files for "Importance Subsampling: Improving Power System Planning Under Climate-based Uncertainty (2019)"

 ## Notes

 - Before running the model, the data/demand_wind.csv should be split into two different .csv files, called data/demand.csv and data/wind.csv, with the correct demand and wind capacity factors.
 All demand values should be multipled by -1.
 The files data/demand_ex.csv and data/wind_ex.csv are provided as an example of the correct format.
-- Model files are used in model generation Calliope (see acknowledgements).
-Model files are for Calliope version 0.6.2.
+- Model files are used in model generation _Calliope_ (see acknowledgements).
+Model files are for _Calliope_ version 0.6.2.

 ## Contains

+- supplementary_material.pdf: PDF file with results of applying _importance subsampling_ to demand dataset not based on regression as discussed at the end of the appendix of the original paper.
 - data/demand_wind.csv: dataset with estimates of hourly UK-wide demand levels and wind capacity factors over the period 1980-2015.
 All leap days (29-Feb) are removed.
 - data/demand.csv: example of file format for the correct data/demand.csv file.
 The values from the 'demand' column in data/demand_wind.csv should be inserted here.
 All values should be negative.
 - data/wind.csv: example of file format for the correct data/wind.csv file.
 The values from the 'wind' column in data/demand_wind.csv should be inserted here.